-To our knowledge, as of the date of this prospectus, a total of 312,666,829 Class A ordinary shares are held by record holders in the United States, including 312,666,828 Class A ordinary shares held by JPMorgan Chase Bank, N.A., the depositary of our ADS program, for the benefit of holders of ADRs and 1 Class A ordinary share held by an individual.
+To our knowledge, as of the date of this annual report, a total of 312,666,829 Class A ordinary shares are held by record holders in the United States, including 312,666,828 Class A ordinary shares held by JPMorgan Chase Bank, N.A., the depositary of our ADS program, and 1 Class A ordinary share held by an individual.
 None of our outstanding Class B ordinary shares or Class C ordinary shares are held by record holders in the United States.
 The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.